cpmpercussion/homepage/_posts/2009-10-07-vital-lmtd-at-this-is-not-art.md

 type: post
 published: true
 meta: {}
+description: "Last Man to Die performed a preview of our upcoming project at Newcastle’s famous This Is Not Art festival.
+Thank you so much to our audience who attended"
 ---

 _Last Man to Die_ performed a preview of our upcoming project at Newcastle’s famous _This Is Not Art_ festival.